PrimeInnovators/ChemConnect_Prototype/README.md

 13. Contact Us Form -
 A simple and accessible way for users to get in touch with the ChemConnect team for queries, support, feedback, or collaboration opportunities.

+# How to use the prototype webiste (ChemConnect)
+This basically defines the usage flow and how to use the prototype website which would be deployed soon

+ChemConnect Usage Flow

+1. Visit Website
+→ Register / Login as Institution / Lab
+→ Choose: Request Resource or Supply Resource

+2.To Supply or Share a Resource:

+→ Go to Supply Form
+→ Enter resource details (chemical, equipment, quantity, etc.)
+→ Submit form
+→ Resource appears in Available Resource List
+→ Other users can now search, view, and request it

+3.To Request a Resource:

+→ Use Search Bar to find the needed item
+→ If available
+ → View Supplier Contact Details
+ → Contact supplier and coordinate sharing
+→ If not available
+ → Go to Request Form
+ → Submit request for the item
+ → Other institutions will be notified

+  After Exchange:
+→ View all activity in User History

+# Setup

+The prototype website basically contains of five static webpages login,register,index,homepage,supplier_contact.html with local storage implementation
+For Form Handling and other functionality - JS has been used For feature making and form making - HTML has been used Layout  and styling of pages through HTML and HTML
+So basically HTML,CSS AND JS has been used for the entire prototype website development Deployment has been done through netlify

+🌐 ChemConnect Website – Page Flow (Simplified)
+1. index.html – Landing Page
+First page user sees

+Has buttons/links:
+ Register → goes to register.html
+ Login → goes to login.html

+2. register.html – User Registration
+User fills in name, email, and password

+Data is saved using localStorage

+After registering, user goes to login.html

+3. login.html – User Login
+User enters email and password

+Data is checked with localStorage

+If correct → goes to homepage.html

+4. homepage.html – User Dashboard
+Shown only after login

+User can:

+View platform features

+Go to Supplier Contact

+5. supplier_contact.html – Supplier Page
+Users can contact chemical suppliers

+Usually has a form to fill

+Page Flow Summary
+Option 1 (new user):
+index.html → register.html → login.html → homepage.html → supplier_contact.html

+Option 2 (returning user):
+index.html → login.html → homepage.html → supplier_contact.html